xbeatzsec/OTP-encrypt-decrypt/README.md

 If you have some issue or problem, feel free to contact me!

-Thank you for the attetion! :D
+Thank you for the attention! 😊